harp/harpjs.com/public/docs/development/layout.md

 <h2 id="nested-layout">Nested Layouts</h2>

-If you are taking advantage of Harp’s built-in support for [Jade](jade), you may use the [Jade’s Block and Extends](http://www.devthought.com/code/use-jade-blocks-not-layouts/) features to create nested layouts.
+If you are taking advantage of Harp’s built-in support for [Jade](jade), you may use [Jade’s Block and Extends](http://www.devthought.com/code/use-jade-blocks-not-layouts/) features to create nested layouts.

-Harp itself doesn’t have a built-in way to create with nested layouts, as [`partial()`] already provides ways around this.
+Harp itself doesn’t have a built-in way to create nested layouts, as [`partial()`] already provides ways around this.
 For example, `_layout.ejs` might look like this:

 ```ejs
 <!-- If the current page is blog/ but not blog/index.ejs… -->